pyarmak/entrada-1x-docs/docs/developer/namespace.md

 Available: All Entrada Versions

 The `$ONLOAD` array allows you to record JavaScript that you would like to run after the DOM load is complete.
-The elements added to this array during run-time are dynamically added to the bottom of your HTML document within a `document.observe('dom:loaded', function() { ... });` block.
+The elements added to this array during run-time are dynamically added to the bottom of your HTML document within a `jQuery(document).ready(function() { ... });` block.

 Example Usage:
 ```php